Guide to LGBTQ+ friendly investing

 Beyond race, ethnicity, and gender diversity, leading organizations are embracing policies that protect human rights for lesbian, gay, bisexual, trans and queer (LGBTQ+) employees.
 And those efforts appear to be paying off.

 Research shows that by harnessing everyone’s talents, ideas and unique experiences, these organizations benefit from the collective ingenuity that only a diverse workforce can bring – with those initiatives translating to greater returns.
-According to a recent study by Bloomberg, global investments in strong environmental, social and governance (ESG) practices could reach $53 trillion by 2025, up about 132 percent from 2016 levels.
+According to a 2021 study by Bloomberg, global investments in strong environmental, social and governance (ESG) practices could reach $53 trillion by 2025, up about 132 percent from 2016 levels.

 This handy guide outlines some of the opportunities available for investors who are ready to support the companies that create long-term value for all.